Winemakers make wine from grapes and other fruit.

 Cellar hands and assistant winemakers usually earn

-Pay for winemakers varies depending on seniority, years of experience, the size of the winery and its region, and tasks performed.
+Pay for winemakers varies depending on experience, the type of work they do and the size of the winery and its region.

-Winemakers sometimes buy into wineries and vineyards, which can increase their income.
+Winemakers who buy into wineries and vineyards can increase their income.

 What you will do

 Winemakers may do some or all of the following:

 - discuss fruit quality and quantity with grape growers (viticulturists) throughout the growing season

 - develop new wine styles and improve the wine quality